After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 When you move the mouse cursor around the stage area the top toolbar will show the current x, y, and Z coordinate.
 Note!
 The Z coordinate will be equal to the project Sea bed level value unless Bathymetry data is loaded for the project.
 If that is loaded then the current Z value of the Bathymetry data in the X, Y position will be shown.

 We support real world coordinates that allows you allows you to start designing a field layout without having to load “Bathymetry” data first to set a position.
-You can now correctly place you topside/subsea assets at their designated location directly by entering in the x,y coordinates and set the heading as shown here in the toolbar that appear when an asset Is selected:
+You can correctly place you topside/subsea assets at their designated location directly by entering in the x,y coordinates and set the heading when an asset is selected in the Asset Editor.
+See the Asset Edior section of the documentation for more information.

 2D and 3D View¶